 Growing up, I watched people around me get so emotionally invested in this thing they had no control over.
-Living in Indianpolis during the 90s – before Peyton Manning came to town and during Michael Jordan’s reign – those emotions were negative more often than not.
+Living in Indianapolis during the 90s – before Peyton Manning came to town and during Michael Jordan’s domination of the Pacers – those emotions were negative more often than not.

 I am so thankful for the privilege of being present for that moment in history.
 I’m so thankful for how that moment made me feel.